Sam Asghari: Personal life

+Relationships

-Asghari formerly dated American actress and singer Mayra Verónica after appearing in the music video accompanying her song, "No Boyfriend, No Problem".
+Asghari formerly dated American actress and singer Mayra Verónica after appearing in the music video accompanying her song "No Boyfriend, No Problem".

-Asghari first met Britney Spears, who is 13 years his senior, when she selected him to appear in her 2016 music video for "Slumber Party" featuring Tinashe.
+Asghari first met Britney Spears in her 2016 music video for "Slumber Party" featuring Tinashe.
 The two got engaged in September 2021.
-Before marrying, Asghari and Spears signed a prenuptial agreement to protect Spears' fortune, estimated at approximately $60 million as of June 2022.
+Before marrying, Asghari and Spears signed a prenuptial agreement to protect Spears' fortune, estimated at $60 million as of June 2022.

-On April 11, 2022, Spears claimed that she was pregnant with her third child and Asghari's first.
-She suffered a miscarriage a month later.
+On April 11, 2022, Spears announced that she was pregnant with her third child and Asghari's first, but she suffered a miscarriage a month later.
 Asghari and Spears married June 9, 2022, at Spears' California home.
-After the wedding, they moved to a new $11.8 million dollar mansion in Calabasas, which Spears purchased.
+After the wedding, they moved to a new $11.8 million mansion in Calabasas, which Spears purchased.
+In July 2023, Asghari and Spears separated, and Asghari filed for divorce in August, due to irreconcilable differences.
+On May 1, 2024, Spears and Asghari reached a divorce settlement.
+The following day, the judge signed off on the settlement, and the couple were divorced on December 2, 2024 (Spears' 43rd birthday).